 We restrict access to nonpublic personal information about you to those employees who need to know that information in order to provide our services to you.
-We maintain physical, electronic, and procedural safeguards that comply with federal standards to guard your personal information.
+We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your personal information.
+All employees are subject to a policy regarding confidentiality.

 We do not sell personal information to parties not affiliated with us for the purpose of marketing their services or products to you or for any other purpose, and we do not share your personal information with other parties except in the limited circumstance discussed above.
+Even if you are no longer our client, our privacy notice still applies to you.